 Southern Calabria and the Greek Heritage

-No region in Italy preserved the Ancient Greece heritage like southern Calabria and the area of the Reggio Calabria province.
+No region in Italy has preserved the Ancient Greek heritage like southern Calabria and the area of the Reggio Calabria province.

 After 500 years of Greek domination, in the 2nd century B.C., the Romans became the new rulers, followed over the centuries by the Byzantines, Normans, and Bourbons, to mention only a few.
 Despite the whirlwind of cultures, the Greek heritage survived in traditions and language.